 CPR has a Texas Commission on Environmental Quality (TCEQ) approved proposed water system registered as CPR Development, PWS ID No. 2120112.
 The water system will be activated when CPR notifies TCEQ or when an investigation by the TCEQ determines the water system is providing service to at least 15 service connections or 25 individuals.

 TCEQ has approved plans for CPR to construct facilities in the requested area to serve future customers.
 CPR is expected to have 150 connections when the area is fully developed.
+The proposed design capacity of the water system will be sufficient for the expected 150 connections.

 3.5.
 The applicants’ demonstration that regionalization or consolidation with another retail public utility is not economically feasible when construction of a physically separate water or sewer system is required to provide service to the requested area.
 (TWC § 13.241(d); 16 TAC § 24.227(b)).

 The requested area was released from Southern Utility Company via a streamlined expedited release request in Docket No. 50581 and Southern Utility Company was compensated in that docket.
 TCEQ has approved plans for CPR to build facilities in the requested area to serve future customers and will have sufficient capacity to serve the area.
+Additionally, CPR provided copies of the requests for service sent to neighboring utilities.
+One utility provided a response stating only one utility provided a response stating they had capacity to provide service to eight lots.
+CPR is expected to have 150 connections when the area is fully developed.
 Therefore, concerns of regionalization or consolidation do not apply.

 3.6.
 Consideration of the feasibility of obtaining service from an adjacent retail public utility (TWC § 13.246(c)(5); 16 TAC § 24.227(e)(5)).

+Additionally, CPR provided copies of the requests for service sent to neighboring utilities.
+Only one utility provided a response stating they had capacity to provide service to eight lots.
+CPR is expected to have 150 connections when the area is fully developed.
 CPR is developing the requested area.
 TCEQ has approved plans for CPR to build facilities in the requested area to serve future customers and will have sufficient capacity to serve the area.
 Therefore, it is not feasible to obtain service from an adjacent retail public utility.

 3.7.
 Consideration of the financial ability of the applicant to pay for facilities necessary to provide continuous and adequate service (TWC § 13.246(c)(6); 16 TAC §§ 24.227(a) and (e)(6), 24.11(e)).